 What is the BAH for an E-5 with dependents at Fort Riley?

-The 2026 BAH rate for an E-5 with dependents at Fort Riley is $1,314 per month, or $15,768 per year.
+The current BAH rate for an E-5 with dependents at Fort Riley is $1,314 per month, or $15,768 per year.
 Fort Riley falls under Military Housing Area KS100.
 Verify your exact rate by pay grade and dependency status using the DoD BAH Rate Lookup at travel.dod.mil.

 Can my BAH cover a mortgage near Fort Riley?